-The initiation of each candidacy er-for promotion and/or continuing appointment shall be communicated in writing by the Director to all the faculty members of the departmentUniversity Libraries faculty members.
+The initiation of each candidacy for promotion and/or continuing appointment shall be communicated in writing by the Director to all University Libraries faculty members.
 This written announcement shall include a statement from the Director soliciting letters of comment from any member of the University community.
 Such announcements must give each respondent the opportunity to specify that the candidate may have access to her/his letter either as it stands or with all reference to the identity of the source removed.
-If such permission is not given, a response will be considered confidential and will be placed in the special evaluative file (See Section 2.4.5).
-A sample letter of announcement is supplied below in section 7.1.
+If such permission is not given, a response will be considered confidential and will be placed in the Special Evaluative File (See Section 2.4.5).
+A sample letter of announcement is supplied below in Appendix II.

+2.4 Candidacy File3

-- 2.4 The Candidacy File (Note: The following section pertains to internal cases; for outside appointments, see Section 3.) - 2.4.1 The candidacy file contains three parts: - A. The biographic file drawn up by the candidate.
-The file is available to all who have a right to contribute to the evaluative file. - B. The general evaluative file containing confidential information that the candidate may review before the President's decision is made.
-This material is available to the appropriate faculty group, to the Committee on Library Personnel PolicyAppointment and Promotion Committee and to the higher academic administrators as well as to the candidate at the appropriate time. - C. The special evaluative file containing confidential material that is not accessible to the candidate, but only to the appropriate faculty, the Committee on Library Personnel PolicyAppointment and Promotion Committee and the higher academic administrators. - 2.4.2 The Director shall be responsible for the preparation and collection collection and submission of appropriate materials on each candidate for promotion and/or continuing appointment (see 2.1.1).
-When the Director is a candidate, the administrator to whom the Director reports shall be responsible for the preparation of the candidacy file.
-The candidacy file shall not be circulated to persons other than those specifically authorized to review it in accordance with these Procedures, with the exception that the biographic file may be made available to others at the request of the candidate.
-Items contained in the special evaluative file will not became part of the personnel file.
+2.4.1 The Candidacy File contains three parts:

+A. The Biographic File drawn up by the candidate.
+The file is available to all who have a right to contribute to the evaluative file.

+B. The General Evaluative File, containing confidential information that the candidate may review before the President's decision is made.
+This material is available to the appropriate faculty group Library Appointment and Promotion Committee, the appropriate Library Faculty, to the Committee on Library Personnel Policy Appointment and Promotion Committee University Senate's Library Promotion and Tenure Committee and to the higher academic administrators, as well as to the candidate, at the appropriate time.

+C. The Special Evaluative File, containing confidential material that is not accessible to the candidate, but only to the appropriate faculty_Library Appointment and Promotion Committee, the appropriate Library Faculty_the Committee on Library Personnel PolicyAppointment and Promotion Committee University Senate's Library Promotion and Tenure Committee, and the higher academic administrators.

+2.4.2 The Director shall be responsible for the collection and submission of appropriate materials on each candidate for promotion and/or continuing appointment (see 2.1.1).
+When the Director is a candidate, the administrator to whom the Director reports shall be responsible for the preparation of the Candidacy File.
+The Candidacy File shall not be circulated to persons other than those specifically authorized to review it in accordance with these Procedures, with the exception that the Biographic File may be made available to others at the request of the candidate.
+Items contained in the Special Evaluative File will not became part of the personnel file.

-2.4.2.1 The candidate's mentoring committee shall be responsible for advising her/him on the preparation of the file.
+2.4.2.1 The candidate's Mentoring Committee shall be responsible for advising her/him on the preparation of the file.